 Pantos received her BS in Dance Performance and Management from Plymouth State University.
 At the start of her career Pantos was a touring member with Urbanity Dance Company, (2008-2011) performing at various venues throughout New England, New York, and Texas.
 Pantos moved into roles including Associate Director, Choreographer, and Summer Intensive Director.
 As a founding member of Tributary Dance, Pantos joined the Manchester Choral Society in collaboration for, Carmina Burana.
-In 2014 Pantos founded Pantos Project LLC, a project based professional contemporary dance company in Boston.
+In 2014 Pantos founded Pantos Project Dance, a project based professional contemporary dance company in Boston.
 Pantos’s work with the company has been presented at Jacob's Pillow Dance Festival, Ailey Citigroup Theater, Jose Mateo Ballet Theatre, Dixon Place, Hanaway Theater, The Actors Fund Arts Center, and more.
 Plymouth State University featured Pantos as an 'Alumni in the Arts' commissioning Pantos Project to create and perform an evening length show at the Silver Center for the Arts.
 Pantos has had the pleasure of performing works by Larry Keigwin, Robert Battle, Hani Abaza, Amanda Whitworth, Lorraine Chapman, amongst others.
 Most recently Pantos became an adjunct faculty member and commissioned choreographer at Salve Regina University.
 Pantos is a highly sought after contemporary dance educator, well known for inspiring dancers to advance both technically and creatively.

 Pic: Lois Greenfield